MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/about.md

 ### Step 4: Push the changes back to GitHub

 Once all the changes above have been made, you are ready to push them up to the remote repo on GitHub so that they will be available for use in a documentation page.

-(Note: This page is not a GitHub tutorial.
-Many resources for Git exist online, if needed.)
+{% include tip.html content="This page is not a GitHub tutorial.
+Many resources for Git exist online, if needed." %}

 1. Add the changes to commit